zimbara14/Scientific-Modeling/README.md

-# Scientific-Modelling
+# Scientific-Modeling

-Modelling projects, both individual and required from university, written in Python.
+Modeling projects, both individual and required from university, written in Python.